 Spectacular Victorian Gothic Revival house with gardens and parkland

 A fine Victorian country house created by one of England's richest commoners, William Gibbs, who built his fortune on fertiliser.

 The estate and gardens are open every day.
-The house is open Saturday - Wednesday.
+The house is open Friday to Wednesday.